crux82/GroundedSRL4HRI/image_generator/README.md

 # Domestic Image Generator

-This README provides a high-level overview of the pipeline used to generate the **Silver Dataset** described in the submitted paper.
+This README provides a high-level overview of the pipeline used to generate the **Automatic Dataset** described in the submitted paper.

 - For general information, refer to the root-level README.
-- For model training details, refer to `training_models/README.md`.
+- For model training details, refer to [training_models/README.md](training_models/README.md).

 ---